mlhartme/inline/README.md

 * configurable exception handling

 Changes:
+* version command now prints the version number only; use -v to get more details
 * options:
   * no longer distinguish global and local options
   * boolean options can be placed anywhere one the command line now